History & Structure

 Our work currently focuses on three key areas:

 - Appraisal (HTA).
-HTW independently assesses non-medicine healthcare technologies and issue independent, authoritative advice based on the best available evidence and expertise.
-HTW’s work aims to inform commissioning by NHS Wales and care providers and supports decision makers to make evidence-informed decisions on both technology investments and disinvestments.
+HTW independently assesses non-medicine healthcare technologies and issue independent, national guidance based on the best available evidence and expertise.
+HTW’s work aims to inform commissioning by care providers and supports decision makers to make evidence-informed decisions on both technology investments and disinvestments.

-- Adoption.
-HTW assesses value and optimises the use of clinically- and cost-effective care technologies in Wales.
-HTW monitors the uptake of HTW advice and advice from other organisations across the Welsh health boards.
+- HTW assesses value and optimises the use of clinically- and cost-effective care technologies in Wales.
+HTW monitors the uptake of HTW and NICE guidanceacross the Welsh care system.
 This includes both adoption of new technologies and disinvestment of older, less effective technologies.